krusynth/digitalpolicy/content/_policies/cybersecurity.md

 One key aspect of modern government security is the use of @MFA, which requires multiple credentials to gain access to a system.
 This may include a username and password, and a keycard (such as a Personal Identity Verification (PIV) card for civilian agencies, or Common Access Card (CAC) for the Department of Defense).
 Alternatively, agencies may use a secure token generated from an authenticator application.
 {:#mfa}

+## Zero Trust

-Identity is the cornerstone of a [Zero Trust Architecture (ZTA)](https://csrc.nist.gov/publications/detail/sp/800-207/final) approach to security, which involves validating a user's credentials each time they attempt to access data.
+Identity is the cornerstone of a [Zero Trust Architecture (ZTA)](https://csrc.nist.gov/publications/detail/sp/800-207/final) approach to security, which involves validating a user's credentials each time they attempt to access data, in addition to other principles.
 {:#zta}

+Over the last few years, @OMB has codified zero trust requirements for the federal government in [M-22-09 Moving the U.S. Government Toward Zero Trust Cybersecurity Principles](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf).
+This memorandum sets a variety of requirements including the use of **Multi-Factor Authentication (MFA)**, a mechanism to add additional security for logging into systems beyond just the use of passwords.
+It also directs agencies to move to **Immutable Infrastructure**, a methodology of application deployment where running virtual servers are destroyed and replaced, rather than updated with the latest version of software.
+{:#mfa}